Chickenpox (Varicella) - Topic Overview

 A healthy child with chickenpox symptoms may not need to visit a doctor.
 You may be

 able to describe your child's symptoms to the doctor over the phone.

 health problems need to see a doctor for chickenpox.
 This is especially

-important for pregnant women, since chickenpox during early pregnancy can cause
+important for pregnant women, since chickenpox during pregnancy can cause